 Pastor John Losen Sr. came to Bethany in February 1970.
 He ministered effectively with sound doctrine, grace, integrity, and vision for 30 years until his retirement in 2000.
 During his tenure, BBC started a Day Care Ministry in 1974, built a gymnasium in 1982, and then built our current Day Care Center in 1998.
 He served as our “Prime Timers’ Pastor” until going home to the Lord in 2018.

 Pastor Ken Belch came in January, 2001 and the church continued to grow as he led Bethany through various ministry transitions.
 After retiring in 2007, Pastor Belch moved to Arizona where he served as a hospital chaplain before again assuming the pastorate at a church in Lake Havasu, AZ.

 Pastor Don Sweeney came in March, 2008 and continued to lead Bethany with a strong teaching ministry and compassionate heart.
 Due to health issues, Pastor Sweeney resigned in the spring of 2010.
 In 2012, he went home to be with the Lord.
-His wife Sherry occasionally leads a Ladies Bible Study.
+His wife Sherry occasionally leads a Ladies Bible Study at BBC.

 Pastor Duane Bonner came in August, 2010.
 During his tenure the church moved from the original auditorium into the gym for Sunday Morning Worship to facilitate the growing number of attenders.
 In 2014 construction began on the new auditorium which was completed in August of 2015.
 Pastor Bonner and his family moved to Ohio in June 2016.

-We are an independent, non-denominational, evangelical, congregational-governed body.
+We are an independent, non-denominational, evangelical, board-governed body.

 We are affiliated (via membership) with the Independent Fundamental Churches of America (IFCA).